sdiehl/stephendiehl.com/posts/generics.md

 #### Compiler Hooks

-Since GHC 6.10 we've had type families which, among other things, allow us to associate data type with out typeclass.
+Since GHC 6.10 we've had type families which, among other things, allow us to associate data types with our typeclass.
 So the structure of our Generic class can have a associated ``Rep`` type which can carry information along with the typeclass.